bennettslin/yearlings_bobtail_app/accessibility-notes.md

     * When "Enter" is pressed:
         * Wiki section becomes accessed section and is highlighted.

-    * When "Space" or "Esc" is pressed:
+    * When "Space" is pressed:
         * Annotation section is closed, and lyric section becomes accessed section.

 * When wiki url is accessed:
     * "Esc" key is shown on close button.
     * "Space" key is shown on annotation section.

-    * When "Space" or "Esc" is pressed:
+    * When "Space" is pressed:
         * Wiki section is closed, and annotation section becomes accessed section.

 * These keys will always fire, even if access is off: